John J. Duffy

-John Joseph Duffy (born 16 March 1938) is a retired United States Army Major who was awarded the Medal of Honor on 5 July 2022, for his actions that took place during the Vietnam War.
+John Joseph Duffy (born 16 March 1938) is a retired United States Army major who was awarded the Medal of Honor on 5 July 2022, for his actions during the Vietnam War.

 Military career

-Duffy joined the Army in March 1955.
+Duffy joined the United States Army in March 1955.

 Vietnam War

 Duffy served four combat tours in South Vietnam.
 In 1972, Duffy served as a special advisor with the Military Assistance Command Vietnam (MACV) Advisory Team 162, known as the “Red Hats”.

 On 14 April 1972, during the North Vietnamese Easter Offensive, following a rocket and artillery barrage, the People's Army of Vietnam (PAVN) 320th Division attacked Firebase Charlie (14.576°N 107.778°E) 10 km from Dak To.
 Despite airstrikes and helicopter gunship support, Duffy and the 11th Airborne Battalion defenders were forced to abandon the base that night.

 Later life

-Following his military service, he was president of a publishing company and the founder and president of an investment firm which was bought by TD Ameritrade Inc.
+Following his military service, Duffy was president of a publishing company and the founder and president of an investment firm which was bought by TD Ameritrade Inc.

 Duffy has been nominated for the Pulitzer Prize and has published six books of poetry.